Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 Clicking on `Go To Page 1` will make a HTMX request to the server `GET /page1` with the HTTP Header `Hx-Request: true`.
 The response of the server will replace the entire `body` element.

-Thanks to that header, the server can identify if the client is doing an initial request or a SSR request:
+Thanks to the header `Hx-Request: true`, the server can identify if the client is doing an initial request or a SSR request:

+**main.go**

 ```go
 r.Get("/*", func(w http.ResponseWriter, r *http.Request) {